-And thanks to the efforts of environmental nonprofits and other advocates, in 2021, the Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA) will be implemented, in which airlines will have offset any extra CO2emissions above 2020 levels.
+And thanks to the efforts of environmental nonprofits and other advocates, in 2021, the Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA) will be implemented, in which airlines will have offset any extra carbon emissions above 2020 levels.
 This means the voluntary option for passengers to purchase carbon offsets would no longer be necessary.

 Therefore, if you are a frequent traveler, consider a monthly gift to your favorite environmental nonprofits, and help them advocate for long-term changes that are better for our environment.

-6. don’t print your e-ticket or travel itinerary
+6. Don’t print your e-ticket or travel itinerary

 Thanks to wonderful technology, all we need now for any travel is our passport and travel information stored somewhere on our phones.

 I also like to take a screen capture of my itinerary, so that I have my airline info handy when I don’t have access to the internet.

 7. Consider train or bus for short-haul trips